reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 }
 ```

-Every time when the application starts, the SQL scripts are migrated for every `DataSource`.
+Whenever the application starts, the SQL scripts are now executed for each tenant's `DataSource`.

 If we want to add a new tenant, we just put a new configuration in `application.yaml` and restart the application
 to trigger the SQL migration.
+The new tenant's database will be updated to the current state automatically.

-If we don't want to rebuild the application [we can externalize the configuration](https://reflectoring.io/externalize-configuration/) of tenants.
+If we don't want to re-compile the application for adding or removing a tenant, [we can externalize the configuration](https://reflectoring.io/externalize-configuration/) of tenants (i.e. not bake `application.yaml` into the JAR or WAR file).
+Then, all it needs to trigger the Flyway migration is a restart.

 ## Conclusion

 Spring Boot provides good means to implement a multi-tenant application.
 With interceptors, it's possible to bind
 the request to a tenant.
-Spring Boot supports the work with many data sources and with Flyway we can migrate SQL
+Spring Boot supports working with many data sources and with Flyway we can execute SQL
-script to many data sources from one application.
+scripts across all of those data sources.

+You can find the code examples [on GitHub](https://github.com/arkuksin/flyway-multitenancy).